oneapi-src/oneDNN/source/programming_model.rst

 Logical tensor represents the input and output of DNN operations.
 Together with LLGA OP, LLGA logical tensors are used to support passing the framework graph information during graph partition.
 During the partition compilation, logical tensor is used to specify the partition input and output.
 It contains element data type, number of dimensions, size and stride for each dimension (shape), the date layout, and the total size of data.
 The dimension and shape information may be incomplete at the graph partitioning time.
 Usually these information are complete at the partition compilation time.
 The LLGA integration layer shall set the shape information in logical_tensor if it can get shape information from the framework.

-There are two types of data layout: Public, or ANY.
+There are two types of data layout: Public, or "ANY".
 Public data layout refers to the layout used by the framework.
 During the graph partition stage, all the logical tensor is created with the information from the framework graph, so the layout is public data layout.
 For example, for 2D conv the dimension order is either “NHWC” or “NCHW”.
-During the partition compilation stage, the logical tensor may be assigned with ANY data layout, so that the LLGA backend has the freedom to choose whatever data layout works the best.
+During the partition compilation stage, the logical tensor may be assigned with "ANY" data layout, so that the LLGA backend has the freedom to choose whatever data layout works the best.

 For the framework which is able to represent platform dependent tensor, there is a common optimization pass to avoid converting between the private data layout and public upon entry and exit of the compiled partition.
 The tensor stays in a private layout between two compiled partitions.
-This is enabled to set the logical tensor layout to ANY layout, so the partition compilation understands the freedom and generates optimized code version.
+This is enabled to set the logical tensor layout to "ANY" layout, so the partition compilation understands the freedom and generates optimized code version.
 This works for the activation tensors which are passed between compiled partitions.

 Besides the activation tensors, which have a limited life cycle within one iteration, there are persistent weight tensors.
 Weight tensors may not be presented as an output of OP in the Framework graph.
 But the integration layer typically has a way to prepack the weight tensor before the execution or at the first iteration of the execution.
 As long as the integration layer makes sure the input weight tensor is prepared in private layout, it can also set the weight tensor's layout as "ANY".